RGM

 • Omnichannel Integration: Retailers are now collecting and analyzing customer data from every touchpoint, including their website, mobile app, and in-store purchases via loyalty programs.
 This allows them to create a seamless customer experience and deliver personalized offers whether the customer is shopping online or walking down a physical aisle.

-III.
 How are Retailers implementing Personalized Pricing?

 While you're unlikely to see two people at the same checkout register being charged different prices for the same item, retailers are implementing personalized pricing in more subtle ways: